 The SPP Transmission System topology used in the SFT is the most up-to-date Network Model for all allocation periods, updated for forecasted transmission topology changes including planned maintenance outages.

-For withdrawals at sink Settlement Locations containing more than one PNode, SPP will distribute the Settlement Location withdrawal down to the PNode level using load distribution percentages from the peak hour of the corresponding most recent historical period (i.e. June, July, August, September, Fall, Winter and Spring).
+For withdrawals at Settlement Locations containing more than one PNode, SPP will distribute the Settlement Location withdrawal down to the PNode level using load distribution percentages from the peak hour of the corresponding most recent historical period (i.e. June, July, August, September, Fall, Winter and Spring).
 These load distribution percentages are calculated using the methodology described under Section 4.1.2.1.6.

+For injections at Market Hubs, SPP will distribute the hub injection down to the PNode level on a pro-rata basis using the weighting factors defined when the hub is created.

+Candidate ARRs associated with the GFA Carve Out service shall not be nominated for a product period if, based upon the twelve preceding months for which congestion data is available, such ARR, had it been converted to a TCR, would have resulted in a TcrFundHrlyAmt net charge to the holder of the TCR those twelve preceding months.
+However, until twelve months of Integrated Marketplace data is available, SPP will use relevant data from both the EIS Market and the Integrated Marketplace to estimate whether the result is a net charge.
+For GFA Carve Outs that will be nominated, an injection at the source and a corresponding withdrawal at the sink will be included in the Annual ARR Allocation Process and will be subject to SFT.
+The capacity used in the allocation will be the maximum allowable nomination as defined in section 5.2.2

 Prior to assessing simultaneous feasibility, the normal and emergency ratings of all flowgates and monitored transmission system elements are adjusted as follows to arrive at an SPP Residual Transmission System Capability: